mathesar-foundation/mathesar-wiki/docs/team/meeting-notes/2023/01/2023-01-20-partial-user-input-of-dates.md

 # 2023-01-20-partial-user-input-of-dates

-# 2023-01-20 Meeting about how to handle partial user input of dates
+A meeting about how to handle partial user input of dates

 ## Meeting details